Motorola Saber: Systems Saber

 The Systems Saber added analog trunking operation, direct access to functions via the keypad (on the Systems Saber III), and increased channel capacity to a then-unheard of 255 conventional channels.
 The Systems Saber also increased the number of channels per zone to sixteen and added the ability to reprogram the function of many of the controls.

 ASTRO™ Digital Saber

-The Astro Saber was introduced in the mid 1990s and was a technologically advanced and state of the art at the time.
-The Astro Saber is feature packed Not only is it capable of IMBE Digital and conventional analog on a per channel basis, but also some models are 12.5/25 kHz per channel as well.
+The Astro Saber was introduced in the mid 1990s and was technologically advanced and state of the art at the time, not only is it capable of IMBE Digital and conventional analog on a per channel basis, but also some models are 12.5/25 kHz per channel as well.
 This makes some Astro Saber Narrow Band compliant.

 Model I has 16 channels, in 1 zone.
 No display or keypad.
 Model II has 16 channels in 16 zones and a 14 character alphanumeric backlight display.
 It came with 6 soft key buttons to access an advanced menu.
 Model III was basically a model II with a full DTMF keypad.